 If you’ve already completed your education and are looking to switch careers to real estate, you may find yourself wondering if it is possible to do so without further studies.
 Some careers, such as law, require specific schooling, which means switching career paths later in life can prove challenging.

 Luckily, this isn’t the case with real estate.
-In the United States, you will need to be a licensed agent in order to work in real estate, and requirements for licensure can vary from state to state.
+In the United States, you will need to be a licensed agent in order to work in real estate, and licensure requirements can vary from state to state.

 However, in general, the basic requirements are that: